digitalbazaar/ezcap/README.md

 ## ZcapClient ⇒ [<code>ZcapClient</code>](#ZcapClient)
-Creates a new ZcapClient instance that can be used to perform Authorization Capability (ZCAP) requests against HTTP URLs.
+Creates a new ZcapClient instance that can be used to perform requests against HTTP URLs that are authorized via Authorization Capabilities (ZCAPs).

 **Kind**: global typedef
 **Returns**: [<code>ZcapClient</code>](#ZcapClient) - - The new ZcapClient instance.